Aballava: Garrison

-The second-century garrison was the Ala I Tungrorum followed by a part mounted cavalry regiment, Cohors I Nerviorum.
+The second-century garrison was the Ala I Tungrorum followed by a part-mounted cavalry regiment, Cohors I Nerviorum.
 The third-century garrison was a mounted detachment (cuneus) of Frisians.
 The epigraphic evidence for the location of this unit is attested by two sandstone altars found in the 19th century at Cockermouth Castle in Cumbria.
 These most probably came originally from the nearby Roman fort at Papcastle (Derventio).
 Some confusion had previously arisen among Romano-British historians concerning the precise location of Aballava and its identification with Papcastle.
 It has now been recognized that the Roman fort at Burgh by Sands is the correct location.
 The unit, (Cuneus Frisiorum) apparently remained there long enough to acquire the title, 'Aballavensium'.
-In the mid third century an infantry detachment (numerus) of Aurelian Moors (Morocco) is also attested.
+In the mid-third century an infantry detachment (numerus) of Aurelian Moors (Morocco) is also attested.

 Excavations

-Excavations were carried out in 1922, during which it was established that the fort straddled the Wall.
+Excavations carried out in 1922 established that the fort straddled the Wall.

 Two other forts were found on the same site, by aerial photography, in 1976 and 1977.
 The second fort, discovered in 1976, and excavated 13 years later, is thought to pre-date Hadrian's Wall.
 It has been claimed that this fort was an extension to the Stanegate system of forts, but this is largely conjecture.

 A small-scale excavation 200 metres south of the fort undertaken by Headland Archaeology uncovered a group of features associated with the vicus.
 Features included post-pits for a substantial building, postholes and beamslots relating to other timber buildings and shallow ditches and gullies; all dated to the mid-2nd century.
 There was no evidence for the later 2nd and 3rd century occupation identified during the previous investigations, suggesting some discontinuity in the use of the site.